ASKurz/blogdown5/content/blog/2023-03-03-causal-inference-with-count-regression/index.md

 #### What about those “robust” *SE*’s?

-The whole *robust* sandwich standard error issue only applies to frequentist models.
-I’m not aware of any analogue for our Bayesian models.
+The whole *robust* sandwich standard error issue mainly applies to frequentist models.
+Some are starting to propose similar methods for Bayesian models (e.g., [Szpiro et al., 2010](#ref-szpiro2010model)), but I am not aware those solutions are available with **brms** (see [this](https://discourse.mc-stan.org/t/model-robust-regression-and-a-bayesian-sandwich-estimator/28882) discussion).
 If you don’t like the assumptions inherent in your likelihood function, think hard about alternative likelihoods.
 If you’re aware of another Bayesian alternative, tell me all about it in the comments section, below.

 ## Recap